guancio/kth-on-rpi2/rpi2-port/README.md

 RPi2 accessories
 ======================

+This folder contains test programs and a guide to set up OpenOCD for JTAG debugging, communicate over the UART and remote boot via U-Boot.

 Dependencies you will need to use everything in this folder:
 - CMake (for compiling the kernels): sudo apt-get install cmake
 - ARM cross-compiler (for compiling the kernels): sudo apt-get install gcc-arm-none-eabi